mcode/mcode-cql/README.md

 ### Utility Function Assurance Testing

-The `assurance` folder contains unit tests and relevant fixtures used for testing the functionality of the helper functions used in the testing harness.
+The `assurance` folder contains tests and fixtures for testing the functionality of the helper functions used in the testing harness.

 Example CQL for assurance testing lives in the `assurance/fixtures/cql` subdirectory.
 To build this CQL into ELM, spin up a cql-translation-service docker container and run the `yarn:translate` script:
 ``` bash